1. Welcome.

 Let’s test a REST API call that requires authentication.
 Navigate to the “User/GetUser” class.

 Click the “Try It Out” button to test the REST API call.
-Then click the “Execute” button to initiate.
-Provide the FlowWright user credentials (with REST API permissions) to Sign In.
+Then click the “Execute” button to start.
+Enter the FlowWright user credentials (with REST API permissions) to Sign In.

-If the authentication is successful, the following response will be displayed:
+If the authentication succeeds, the following response will be shown:

-If authentication was not successful, then you will see the following response.
+If authentication fails, you will see the following response.

 More complex REST API calls.

 REST API calls vary in complexity depending on the functionality.
-Complexity depends on the input parameters and their data structure.
+The complexity depends on the input parameters and their data structure.
 Here’s the REST API call to create and execute a process instance using a process definition.

 Multitenant REST API.

-FlowWright API is also supported in multitenant environments.
+FlowWright API is also compatible with multitenant environments.

-The URL is the same as that used to make a REST API call, but the tenant name is added to the front of the URL.
+The URL is the same as the one used for making a REST API call, but the tenant name is added to the beginning of the URL.